Spending Behavior and Economic Impacts of Urban Digital Consumption Vouchers: Empirical Results

 Given that different types of consumption vouchers are applicable to different categories of consumption, they induce changes in the final demand across various industrial sectors.
 In our input-output model, the Accommodation Voucher is mapped to the Accommodation Industry; the Dining, Market, and Agricultural Vouchers are mapped to the Retail and Food Services Industry; while the Cultural and Sports Vouchers are mapped to the Arts, Entertainment, and Recreation Services Industry.

-Table~\ref{Tab:tab6} presents the estimated economic benefits of the Bear Vouchers 2.0 program on Taipei City's industrial economy under three scenarios.
+Table~\ref{Tab:tab6} presents the estimated economic benefits of the Taipei Bear Vouchers 2.0 program on Taipei City's industrial economy under three scenarios.
 The baseline scenario reflects the economic impact based solely on the original budget allocation, treating it as a direct change in final demand without accounting for expenditure substitution or induced consumption effects.
 This scenario assumes a total policy input of NT\$584.53 million.
-In addition to the baseline, the table includes a pessimistic scenario and an optimistic scenario, both of which incorporate behaviorally adjusted estimates of final demand based on substitution and induced consumption effects as shown in Table~\ref{Tab:tab5}.
+In addition to the baseline, the table includes a pessimistic scenario and an optimistic scenario, both of which incorporate behaviorally adjusted estimates of final demand based on substitution and induced consumption effects as shown in Table~\ref{Tab:tab5}.\footnote{Since the Taipei City input–output table used in this paper is based on the year 2016, the estimated final demand values for each type of Taipei Bear Vouchers 2.0 under different scenarios in 2022 were first deflated to 2016 price levels using the Consumer Price Index (CPI) before conducting the input–output analysis.
+Subsequently, the estimated economic benefits derived from the input–output analysis were re-inflated to 2022 monetary values using the CPI as the inflation adjustment index.}

 As shown in Table~\ref{Tab:tab6}, when consumer behavioral responses are excluded, the voucher policy is estimated to increase Taipei's GDP by approximately NT\$566.32 million.
 After accounting for substitution and induced consumption effects, the estimated GDP impact rises to NT\$668.18 million in the pessimistic case and NT\$1,029.83 million in the optimistic case.
 These adjustments correspond to additional gains of NT\$101.85 million and NT\$463.51 million, respectively.
-Furthermore, the output multiplier improves from 0.969 in the baseline to 1.762 in the optimistic case, indicating a significant enhancement in the policy’s effectiveness when actual consumer behavior is taken into consideration.
+Furthermore, the output multiplier improves from 0.969 in the baseline to 1.762 in the optimistic case, indicating a significant enhancement in the policy's effectiveness when actual consumer behavior is taken into consideration.

 At the industry level, the Retail Trade and Food Services sector exhibits the largest increase in output.
 Its contribution to GDP rises from NT\$397.13 million in the baseline scenario to NT\$470.08 million under the pessimistic adjustment and NT\$718.96 million under the optimistic case.
 The additional gains in this sector range from NT\$72.96 million to NT\$321.84 million, reflecting its dominant role in absorbing consumer spending and its large share of the overall policy allocation.